 Research Overview

 Our laboratory focuses on the circuitry of the hippocampus and anatomically related regions.
-We use a combination of techniques, including large scale multielectrode recording, real-time signal processing, targeted optogentic interventions, and behavioral manipulations of awake, behaving animals to understand how the brain learns, remembers, and decides.
+We use a combination of techniques, including large scale multielectrode recording, real-time signal processing, targeted optogenetic interventions, and behavioral manipulations of awake, behaving animals to understand how the brain learns, remembers, and decides.

 Anatomical organization of the hippocampus and neocortex